tims457/tims457.github.io.old/now/index.md

 excerpt: now
 comments: false
 ---

-last update: November 2023
+*last update: March 2024*

 ## Learning
-Finishing Susskind's *Quantum Mechanics (The Theoretical Minimum)*.
-Starting Hammack's *Book of Proof*.
+Finishing Susskind's *Statistical Mechanics (The Theoretical Minimum)*

 ## Reading
-- *Every Life Is on Fire: How Thermodynamics Explains the Origins of Living Things* by Jeremy England
+- *The Wandering Earth* by Cixin Liu
-- *Clear Thinking* by Shane Parrish
+- *Poor Charlie's Almanack* by Charlie Munger
-- *Echopraxia* by Peter Watts
+- *Zen and the Art of Motorcycle Maintenance* by Robert M. Pirsig